michuW93/microsoft_azure_fundamentals/dp-900/microsoft_azure_data_fundamentals.md

 # Queries in relational DBs
 DML - data manipulation language.
 SELECT, INSERT, CREATE, DELETE, etc.
 DDL - data definition language.
 CREATE, DROP, ALTER, RENAME

+# Azure Table Storage (non relational)
+Azure Table Storage is a scalable key-value store held in the cloud.
+Items are reffered as rows and fields are refered as columns.
+No relationships, no stored procedures, denormalized data, grouping related rows based on partition key to search much faster.
+Very useful for event logging, performance monitoring data

+Advantages:
+* simpler to scale
+* semi-structured data
+* no complex relationships so fast row insertion and faster data retrieval when you know partition key
+* high-availability in a single region - data is copied multiple times in a single region

+# Azure Blob Storage
+Azure Blob (**binary large object**) storage is a service that enables you to store massive amounts of unstructured data, or blobs, in the cloud.
+Advantages: Reduncancy(3 copies in one region), soft delete - we can get back accidentally removed or overwritten blob.
+Example usecase: serving images/docs from browser, streaming video and audio, storing data for backups and store

+Three types of blobs:
+* Block - it's good for large binary objects which change infrequently
+* page - collection of fixed size, 512 byte pages.
+They are optimized to support random read and writes
+* append - an append blob is block blog optimized to support append operations, you cant update or delete exsisting blobs, you can only append new blob at the end of last blob

+There are three types of access tiers:
+* hot (default) - for data which we have to access frequently
+* cool - cost less than hot but also provides lesser performance
+* archive - lowest storage cost but latency to retrieve data is the highest.
+If we want to access archived data we need to rehydrate(bring data back to cool or hot tier) our data first.

 # Questions:
 1. Your company needs to implement a relational database in Azure, maintenance must be minimized.
 You should use Azure SQL Database.